-7.121 VISCO
+7.125 VISCO

 This procedure is used to perform a static analysis for materials with viscous behavior.
 The syntax is identical to the STATIC syntax, except for the extra parameter CETOL.
-This parameter is required and defines the maximum increase in viscous strain which is allowed within a time increment.
-To get an idea of its size one can divide the stress increase one would typically allow within a time increment by the E-modulus.
+This parameter is required and defines the maximum difference in viscous strain within a time increment based on the viscous strain rate at the start and the end of the increment.
+To get an idea of its size one can divide the stress increase one would typically allow within a time increment by the F-modulus.